motu-tool/mOTUs/README.md

 The `profile` function in mOTUs is the main function that executes `map_tax`, `calc_mgc`, and `calc_motu` in sequence.
 It takes short read metagenomic sequencing data as input and generates a taxonomic profile.

+Additionally, the tool includes four primary helper functions:

-Helper functions include `download`, which provides users with programmatic access to the ~4 million genomes in the motus-db; `downloadMGDB`, which downloads the marker gene database of mOTUs; `merge`, which merges multiple taxonomic profiles; and `classify`, which assigns user-submitted genomes to existing mOTUs.
+* `download`: Provides programmatic access to the ~4 million genomes in the `motus-db`.
+* `downloadMGDB`: Downloads the mOTUs marker gene database.
+* `merge`: Combines multiple taxonomic profiles into a single file.
+* `classify`: Assigns user-submitted genomes to existing mOTUs.
+* `genomes`: Finds genomes by functional or taxonomic annotation.

 ---